estridge2014/Amazon_Vine_Analysis/README.md

 Reference Amazon Vine Program analysis code [here](https://github.com/estridge2014/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)

-The goal of this analysis was to determine if there was any bias towards reviews that were written as part of the Vine program in this dataset.
-More specifically whether having a paid Vine review made a difference in the percentage of 5-star reviews the products in this dataset recieved.
-To do this I exported as a csv through PgAdmin then used pandas to analyze the dataset.
-The conslusions I found during this analysis are discussed below.
+The goal of this analysis was to determine if there was any bias in the reviews written as part of the Vine program in this dataset.
+Specifically, I aimed to examine whether having a paid Vine review influenced the percentage of 5-star reviews that products received.

+To conduct this analysis, I exported the data as a CSV file through **PgAdmin** and used **Pandas** for data analysis.
+The conclusions drawn from this analysis are discussed below.

+## Key Findings

 #### 1. How many Vine reviews and non-Vine reviews were there?

-The overall amount of reviews in this dataset was 1688884.
-After examining the data and filtering to determine how many were vine reviews I observed that there were no vine reviews listed in the data.
-The amount of values that was listed as not vine was 1688884.
+The total number of reviews in the dataset was **1,688,884**.
+Upon filtering and examining the data for Vine reviews, I observed that there were **no Vine reviews** listed in the dataset.
+The count of non-Vine reviews was **1,688,884**, accounting for all reviews in the dataset.

 #### 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

-Because there were no vine reviews, there were 0 vine reviews with 5 stars.
-I chose to determine the amount of ratings for each of the 5 possible values in the star_ratings column.
-To do this I used the for loop below.
+Since there were no Vine reviews in the dataset, there were **0 Vine reviews with 5 stars**.

+To further analyze the distribution of star ratings among non-Vine reviews, I calculated the number of reviews for each of the 5 possible star ratings.
+Below is the code snippet used for this calculation:

 ```
 for x in range(1, df.star_rating.nunique()+ 1):